Contact

 We asked First Bank & Trust’s Kim Banks, Jordin Edwards, and Kelli Bullert to offer advice on career breaks, caregiving, catching up on savings, and navigating major financial transitions.
 Their guidance empowers women to take control of their financial future with confidence.

-Q: What are the most common retirement planning challenges faced by professional women today?
+What are the most common retirement planning challenges faced by professional women today?

 Kelli: One of the biggest challenges I see is that women often prioritize others, pausing careers for caregiving or working part-time.
 This can lead to lower lifetime earnings and smaller savings.
 Additionally, women live longer on average, meaning we need more retirement funds, not less.
 There is also often a confidence gap: many women feel uncertain about investing or planning, even when they are more than capable.
 The good news is these challenges can be solved with proactive planning.

-Q: How can women catch up if they’ve started saving later in life?
+How can women catch up if they’ve started saving later in life?

 Kim: Women who start saving later in life still have powerful strategies available to catch up and build a secure financial future.
 For example, taking full advantage of an employer’s 401(k) match or maximizing retirement contributions can lead to a large portfolio over time.
 While it’s tempting to chase high returns to make up for lost time, taking on too much risk can backfire.
 Using age-appropriate asset allocations helps balance growth and stability.

-Q: What recent legislative changes should women be aware of?
+What recent legislative changes should women be aware of?

-Jordin: The Secure 2.0 Act brought in a lot of changes to retirement plans, and most people don’t realize how helpful some of them can be—especially for women.
-You now have more flexibility around Roth accounts and required withdrawals, which means more control over when you tap into your savings.
-That’s huge when you think about longer lifespans and income that isn’t always steady.
 Additional changes include bigger catch-up contributions, which is a gift during peak earning years, and a student loan matching provision that allows employers to make matching contributions to an employee's retirement account based on their qualified student loan payments, helping women juggle student loan debt and building retirement savings at the same time.
+And then there’s more flexibility around hardship withdrawals, which can really matter in tough times like dealing with illness.
 While not flashy changes, they quietly give women more breathing room and more options, which makes a real difference in the long run.

-Q: How do you help women navigate major financial transitions?
+How do you help women navigate major financial transitions?

 Kelli: Financial transitions can be overwhelming, but they can also be empowering with the right guidance.
 It is important for women to understand their financial picture, establish clear goals, and build a roadmap forward.
 Depending on someone’s scenario, I would suggest focusing on understanding assets and setting up independent banking, planning for both immediate needs and long-term stability.
 It’s also important to protect wealth and anticipate tax implications, while aligning investments.
 Education and planning can bring confidence in these moments.